New Zealand Button History

 Otago Daily Times, 29th November 1949 page 11.

-‘Pearl-Glo’; a term not seen in Australia.
+‘Pearl-Glo’, also a branding not used in Australia.

-From the designs of cards and buttons it is evident that there was some sharing of design and marketing strategies, and some independence.
+From the designs of cards and buttons it is evident that there was some sharing of design and marketing strategies, but also some independence.
 It is possible the name Beauclaire originated in New Zealand, before a standardising of the marketing in the two countries, and was actually Belle-claire before it became Beauclaire (see below).
 Ads for ‘Pearl Sheen’ buttons appeared in 1949-50 newspapers.

 Note the change from “Belleclaire” to “Beauclaire”.
+I bought these locally, but they probably came from NZ.

 Beauclaire 1950s